 The selected students meet each other in monthly sessions during the second year of their bachelors.
 Most sessions are interactive lectures conducted by prominent scientists of ESSB and other faculties/universities.
 The subjects covered are not generally contained in the regular bachelor curricula.
 The honours students acquire a broad perspective on the field of the social sciences, and are able to place their own discipline in it.
 In addition, students will gain experience with conducting research under supervision of a ESSB staff member, and will collaborate with ambitious students from other ESSB bachelor programmes, for example by jointly organizing the last lecture of the programme themselves.
 Participation in ESSB-HP therefore contributes to your academic training in multiple ways, and is a great addition to your regular bachelor’s programme.

 Young Erasmus Research Grant – ESSB Honour’s Programme

 The ESSB honour’s programme has started a research grant for its honour students.
 This small research grant (€500) will support one ESSB honour student each year.
 The aim of this grant is to support the student in presenting their work in an academic setting.
-Since all of the ESSB honour students perform a research internship as part of the programme, often ESSB honour students have the chance co-present their work with their academic supervisor at a conference.
+Since all of the ESSB honour students perform a research internship as part of the programme, often ESSB honour students have the chance to co-present their work with their academic supervisor at a conference.
 This grant can be used to cover travel and conference costs.

 In 2019, Lola Lautenschlaeger (Ba-Int-Psy) presented with prof.dr.
 Geske Dijkstra (DPAS) their research on “Gender equality and economic growth: results from a new Comprehensive Index of Gender Equality” at The International Association for Feminist Economics (IAFFE) conference “Solidarities and Challenges at the Intersection of Inequalities” in Glasgow Scotland.